ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 - If the developer options are enabled, and then disabled, `show_touches` option will be disabled.

-Well, at this point nothing prevents us from capturing the PIN:
+Well, at this point nothing prevents us from capturing the PIN, as shown in the picture below, where a tap appears on the digit `2`:

 <p align="center">
 <img src="/assets/images/abusing_shared_object/capture_touch.png">